How to talk about mental health

 Here are some tips that might help:

-- Find a suitable place and time - at the moment either a private video or telephone call at a convenient time.
+- Find a suitable place and time - a private video or telephone call, a walk in the park, over a coffee.

 - The conversation could be started with a simple ‘How are you?’
 Once a person knows they are being given the space and time to talk, they often will.